Sunday, October 10, 2021

 The denial of the value of music in the Vinaya

 In the Vinaya, the part of the Buddhist scriptural canon that regulates the conduct of monastics, the performance, enjoyment, and teaching of music is prohibited.
 The seventh precept of the dasa-sīla (ten precepts) forbids the monastic member to participate in or enjoy music.
 A term as vast as the contemporary English word music—a term that encompasses a wide range of sonic practices—did not exist in ancient India.
 Many forms of musical practices available today were not present at the time of the Buddha.
 We can, therefore, only speculate about how Śākyamuni would judge many of the cultural practices that today are called music.
 We do not know how Śākyamuni would react upon hearing the subtle, poetic music of someone like John Cage.
 As the terms for musical activities in India were much more narrow than our English term music, we should not be too quick to assume that the Vinaya bans everything we today refer to as music.
 As we will see in this text, a closer reading of the Vinaya suggests that the main target of the mahāmuni's (the great silent one—a telling epithet for the Buddha) ban on music seems to be music that we today specifically might call entertainment music.
-In Sanskrit, the term viśoka appears in conjunction with the banning of music, and this word has the literal meaning of being something happy and free from grief (Liu, 2018).
+In Sanskrit, the term viśoka appears in conjunction with the banning of music, and this word has the literal meaning of being something happy and free from grief (Liu 2018).

 The prohibition of music in the Vinaya does not, however, ban the melodious chanting of Buddhist liturgy—which in today’s English would fall under the wide term music.
 As Paul D. Greene and Li Wei (2004) write in connection to Southeast Asian Buddhism:

-"In the settings of Theravāda Buddhism, it is common to deliver liturgical speech or chant in florid, music-like forms that are, for the purposes of following the seventh precept, not considered "music." " (Greene & Wei, 2004, 1)
+"In the settings of Theravāda Buddhism, it is common to deliver liturgical speech or chant in florid, music-like forms that are, for the purposes of following the seventh precept, not considered "music." " (Greene & Wei 2004, 1)

 In traditional Buddhist conceptualizations of sounding aesthetic expressions, music for entertainment was thus clearly separated from music for religious purposes–i.e. chanting.
 This, however, did not mean that religious chanting was unregulated.
 Even this form of music was relegated to its appropriate contexts.
 It was not automatically accepted just because it used a religious text; the recitation of the prātimokṣa rules was, for example, not permitted to be recited in a melodious intonation (歌音 geyin).

-In the Vinaya and its commentarial literature, the ban on music seems to be explained by primarily two types of arguments.
+In the Vinaya and its commentaries, the ban on music seems to be explained by primarily two types of arguments.
 The first type of argument has to do with regulating the outwardly observable behavior of monastics in order to win the support of the laity.
 Monks and nuns were supposed to uphold higher virtues and show supreme moral conduct.
 Seeing this conduct embodied by the clergy would convince the laity to support the monastics with food and material goods.
 The monastics had to make themselves be seen as valid recipients of such offerings so that donating to them would generate meritorious karma for the donors.
 Maintaining a supportive and mutually dependent social contract between monastics and the laity was thus one of the important functions of the Vinaya.
-It was important for monastics to clearly, and visibly, separate themselves from the laity by their outwardly observable conduct.
+It was important for monastics to clearly, and visibly,separate themselves from the laity by their outwardly observable conduct.

-However, delivering the liturgy and sermons in a melodious voice was not a problem for the laity.
+Yet, delivering the liturgy and sermons in a melodious voice was not a problem for the laity.
 Sources like the Sapoduo bu pini modelejia (薩婆多部毘尼摩得勒伽) and the Mūlasarvāstivāda-Vinaya Kṣudrakavastu even indicates that the laity actively requested a more melodious and aesthetically pleasing (i.e., less boring) recitation of Buddhist scriptures.
-This request is what resulted in the mahāmuni’s permission to recite the scriptural canon with a 'good voice' (好聲 hǎoshēng i.e. a melodious voice) rather than only with a plain voice (凡聲 fánshēng) (Liu, 2018).
+This request is what resulted in the mahāmuni’s permission to recite the scriptural canon with a 'good voice(好聲 hǎoshēng i.e., a melodious voice) rather than only with a plain voice (凡聲 fánshēng) (Liu 2018).

 If the first reason for banning music was to maintain social boundaries and distinction between monastics and laypeople, the second reason was related to the actual distractions that aesthetic practices such as music and poetry could cause to monastics who were trying to achieve awakening.